Kong/terraform-provider-konnect-beta/docs/resources/dashboard.md

 - `preset_filters` (List of List of Object) An optional array of filters that are applied globally to all relevant tiles in the dashboard.

+Whether or not a preset filter applies to a tile depends on the filter's dimension.
+Some dimensions, like `control_plane`, are common to all datasources; other dimensions may only apply to one datasource.

 <a id="nestedatt--definition--tiles"></a>
 ### Nested Schema for `definition.tiles`